How to Use Hard Closing Techniques

-If you have determined that you have nothing to lose and have preferably consulted with either your sales manager or a tenured, successful sales professional, it's time to get into the "hard close" state of mind.
-Before the first word comes out of your mouth, you need to decide that you will not stop closing until you are either asked to leave, your prospect becomes visibly angry or you hear at least 5 customer declinations.
+If you have determined that you have nothing to lose and have preferably consulted with either your sales manager or a tenured, successful sales professional, it's time to get into the hard close state of mind.
+Before the first word comes out of your mouth, you need to decide that you will not stop closing until you are either asked to leave, your prospect becomes visibly angry, or you hear at least five customer declinations.

 Most rookie sales professionals and unsuccessful reps stop closing after the first "no" they hear from their customers.
-The fact is that most sales require getting past 3 "no's, and several take a few more.
-Though there is no golden rule, stopping your closing attempts after 5 "no's" is a good rule of thumb.
+The fact is that most sales require getting past three "no" responses, and several take a few more.
+Though there is no golden rule, stopping your closing attempts after five refusals is a good rule of thumb.
 Any more and you risk not only getting the customer very angry but also having them harm your reputation in their networking circles.
 Try to remember the saying, "Drive to five, then drive away."

 Do some pre-call planning to map out your approach.
 Relying on your quick wit and ability to "spin" is often not enough to successfully complete a hard close.
 Write down all the possible customer objections that you can think of and how you will respond to these objections.
 Each of your objection-responses must end with a closing question.
 Whether that closing question is "can we move forward now?" or "does that make sense to you?" doesn't really matter.
 What does matter is that you remove the customer's objections, one by one, and move on to either the next objection or to the final closing question?

 Your Customer's State of Mind